 YEAR 2000 COSTS.
-Based on current estimates, we expect to incur costs of approximately \$5.3 million to address Year 2000 issues, of which \$4.5 million had been paid as of August 31, 1999.
-Approximately 20% to 30% of the remaining costs will be reimbursed by TPI under a transition services agreement.
-We are expensing these costs as they are incurred, except in instances where we determine that replacing existing computer systems or equipment is more effective and efficient, particularly where additional functionality is available.
+As of December 31, 1999, we incurred costs of approximately \$4.5 million to address Year 2000 issues.
+We do not expect to incur any significant additional costs to address Year 2000 issues.
+We have expensed these costs as they have been incurred, except in instances where we determined that replacing existing computer systems or equipment was more effective and efficient, particularly where additional functionality was available.